 What causes gout?

-What causes high uric acid in your body?
+What causes high uric acid?

 Who is at risk of getting gout?

-- Increasing age – in about 90% of cases, gout affects men aged over 40 years and women after menopause.
+Increasing age – in about 90% of cases, gout affects men aged over 40 years and women after menopause.

-- Having high blood pressure (hypertension).
+Having high blood pressure (hypertension).

-- Existing kidney problems and some other diseases.
+Existing kidney problems and some other conditions.

 Tip: Ask your doctor whether you need to change any medications you take for other health problems.